 no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.

 A pension input amount calculation for a defined benefit scheme

 Fred has 34 years of benefits accrued in a defined benefit scheme.
 The scheme provides a pension of 1/60 of pensionable salary for each year of pensionable service.

-In this example Fred is over the annual allowance.
-He will need to tell HM Revenue & Customs (HMRC) that he has exceeded the annual allowance through his tax return.
+In this example, Fred is over the annual allowance.
+He needs to tell HM Revenue & Customs (HMRC) he has exceeded the annual allowance through his tax return.
 The excess will suffer an annual allowance charge that will effectively remove all tax relief on the excess.
-If he had any unused annual allowance from previous years this could be carried forward to remove or reduce the annual allowance charge.
+If he has any unused annual allowance from previous years this can be carried forward to remove or reduce the annual allowance charge.

-They matter because the pension input amount is measured against the annual allowance that is in force at the end of the pension input period.
+They matter because the pension input amount is measured against the annual allowance in force at the end of the pension input period.

 The steps for calculating the annual allowance charge and how to pay the annual allowance charge can be found in HMRC's pensions tax manual.

-It's possible to carry forward unused annual allowance from previous pension input periods to increase the amount of annual allowance or TAA available.
-You cannot use carry forward if the MPAA applies.
+It's possible to carry forward unused annual allowance from previous pension input periods to increase the amount of annual allowance or tapered annual allowance available.
+You cannot use carry forward if the money purchase annual allowance applies.

-The PIP lasts from the day the first regular or single payment is paid to the plan and runs to the following 5 April.
+The pension input period lasts from the day the first regular or single contribution is paid to the plan and runs to the following 5 April.
 They then run in line with the tax year.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.